alerion921/WinTool-for-Win11/README.md

 ♻️ Restore OneDrive

 Brings back OneDrive (though Dropbox is a better option).
+(Very unstable at the time being)

 🧪 Remove Microsoft Edge